-DLM Core Vocabulary Overview (pdf) This paper describes the value of using a core vocabulary for students who use augmentative and alternative communication (AAC), particularly when addressing the communication and academic demands of the DLM Essential Elements.
+DLM Core Vocabulary Overview (PDF, 10 pages, 392 KB) This paper describes the value of using a core vocabulary for students who use augmentative and alternative communication (AAC), particularly when addressing the communication and academic demands of the DLM Essential Elements.
 The paper also includes a detailed description of the selection and ranking process used to identify the 463 words included in the DLM Core Vocabulary.

-DLM “First 40″ Core Vocabulary (pdf) This table includes the DLM “First 40” recommended core vocabulary words for students and a description of how these words were selected.
+DLM “First 40″ Core Vocabulary (PDF, 1 page, 281 KB) This table includes the DLM “First 40” recommended core vocabulary words for students and a description of how these words were selected.
 The “First 40” core vocabulary words are particularly useful for students who need AAC systems with a limited set of words and symbols due to motor, sensory, and or cognitive challenges.

-DLM Core Vocabulary-Resource (xlsx) The Dynamic Learning Maps (DLM) Core Vocabulary is a list of words that have been determined to be highly useful for communicating in both social and academic contexts.
+DLM Core Vocabulary-Resource (XLSX, 27 KB) DLM Core Vocabulary is a list of words that have been determined to be highly useful for communicating in both social and academic contexts.
 The words are listed in rank order of utility based on a variety of factors that are fully explained in the DLM Core Vocabulary Overview paper.
 This word list includes vocabulary that is necessary for the DLM Essential Elements.
-(This list is also available in pdf format.)Columns on the spreadsheet include the following:
+(This list is also available in PDF format.)Columns on the spreadsheet include the following: